 Once the anaesthetic wears off, the toe may be sore so you may need mild painkillers such as paracetamol for a day or so.
 You will probably have to wear a bandage for about two weeks.
 During this time you will not be able to have a bath or go swimming.
 You also will not be able to do any strenuous exercise, such as running.
-After the operation, the nail will regrow but will be narrower than before.
+After the procedure, the nail will regrow but will be narrower than before.

-How can ingrown toenails be prevented?
+How to prevent ingrown toenails

 - Keep your feet clean and dry.
 Let air get to your toes when possible.